ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 * Then more complex functionality like cart, order, and seller pages were added later on.

 #### Step 3: Smart-contract
+* The smart contract is the code that will be used to interact with the blockchain.
+* The smart contract is written in Solidity.
+* Pinata is used to store the metadata of the products and the json.

 ## Authors